Eldorado: The Road to Liquid Gold

 Dumpling Monkey and the Curry Pot cheap eats.

 Dumpling Monkey will change your life.
 You can spend £5 on some bomb noodle soup which will seriously fill you up, or you can spend £20 on some dumplings, a steamed bun, caramel bubble tea, ma po tofu, and pak choi in garlic sauce with enough left over for the subway home (you’ll need it).
-The curry pot food is unreal plus it’s BYOB so bring a bottle of lambrini and impress your date.
-Both are situated on Dumbarton Road at the bottom on Byres Road.
+Curry Pot food is unreal plus it’s BYOB so bring a bottle of lambrini and impress your date.
+Both of the above are situated on Dumbarton Road at the bottom on Byres Road.

 Banana leaf does UNREAL South Indian food for pretty much no money.
 It’s like sitting in someone’s kitchen.
 You might not get all the food you ordered but it’s so cheap that you may as well just order the whole menu.
 Also BYOB so you can buy cheap beers to eat with (and get judged for drinking them cause nobody really drinks in there).
 It’s on Old Dumbarton Road, just near BrewDog and Mother India.